Neuroscience Research

 A Complex Mystery

 With perhaps tens of thousands of different types of brain cells, nearly 100 billion of them, and a 100 trillion connections between them, the human brain remains an extraordinary mystery.
-Remarkable progress in molecular biology, genetics, imaging technologies, and data analysis provides UCLA researchers with exceptional tools to dig deeply into understanding how our brains work and what goes wrong when our brains do not function properly.
+Remarkable progress in molecular biology, genetics, imaging technologies, and data analysis provides the neuroscience research team with exceptional tools to dig deeply into understanding how our brains work and what goes wrong when our brains do not function properly.

 Understand, Then Cure.